zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 #### Signed and unsigned integers.

-There are instructions specifically targetting signed integers.
+Some instructions has special versions for working with signed integers.
 Here are two functions that does signed and unsigned integer division.

 ```
 contract SignedDivider {